hisaomlab/Fujita_eLife_2025/README.md

   Data for figure generation (graphs) and raw gel images.

 - **Omics_analysis/**
-  Datasets and analysis scripts for the omics analyses (RNA-seq and proteome).
+  This folder contains the datasets and scripts required for the RNA-seq and proteome analyses.
+  - RNA-seq analysis: Related to the graphs presented in Figure 3 and its figure supplements.
+  - Proteome analysis: Related to the graphs presented in Figure 4 and its figure supplements.

 ## Usage
 The scripts (including `.ipynb` notebooks) can be opened and executed in **Google Colaboratory** to reproduce the figures and analyses presented in the paper.